anthonydifuria/anthonydifuria.github.io/iosapps/index.md

 ---

 Delayrium is a MultiDelay Audio Units PlugIn in parallel approach.
-It is made da 6 delay line with controls in Time, Time Modulation, Feedback, Panning Modulation and Amplitude Modulation.
+It is based on 6 delay line with controls in Time, Time Modulation, Feedback, Panning Modulation and Amplitude Modulation.
 It can be use as classic delay or sperimental mode for sound design and more.
 Delayrium contains 2 Audio Unit Plugin: Mono and Stereo mode.

+Features:
+- AUv3 Audio Unit Effect (apeMatrix, AUM, Cubasis, Nano Studio...)
+- 6 Delay Line
+- Time Control (time and bpm)
+- Time Modulation
+- Panning
+- Panning Modulation (time and bpm)
+- Amplitude Modulation
+- Preset System

 ---